 - One year postgraduate course

 - Current student at Cambridge?
 If you are applying for a new postgraduate course you can apply for a Gates Cambridge Scholarship.
-Current recipients can also apply they are apply for a new course.
+Current recipients can also apply if they are applying for a new course.

 - However, if you have already started a course you cannot apply for a Gates Cambridge Scholarship to fund the remainder of it.

 Each Scholar is different and brings something unique to the programme.
-But they are looking for four key criteria:
+But the following criteria are highly sought after:

 - Academic excellence